 Isn’t that so true?
 Kids don’t need a ton of things, but a mother’s love is essential.

-It’s the language that reassures them they belong in this world and to your family unit.
+It’s the language that reassures them they belong in this world and to your family.
 Love binds the unspoken words that say so many things, from tending to a scraped knee to “I-love-you-to-the-moon-and-back” love.

 You see, most of us agree we love our kids unconditionally.
 But do they know that?
 We smother them with kisses during happy times only to send them away to a timeout when they’re upset.